New Blender

 I bought myself a shiny new blender on the weekend.
 Yay, hardware.
 It was a toss up between the sunbeam and a model (brand forgotten) with a round vessel.
 This model had less wattage.
 Neither my brother nor I have any idea what makes a good blender.
 They both had 6 blades.
 Juice bars use square vessels.
 And they blend a lot of stuff.
 So I went with the square one.
 It makes good smoothies.
 And desserts.
 Here it is pictured in preparation to make a green smoothie – a vegan classic.

 Blend!
 So yeah it’s green.
-Get over it.
+Deal with it.
 Tastes like banana.
 Mmmm, delicious.

 Coconut Oats